DeathMaster001/Scooby-Doo-Unmasked-Lua-Scripts/readme.md

 If your interested I've made a similar tool that works separately with Dolphin, check it out [here](https://github.com/DeathMaster001/Scooby-Doo-Unmasked-Windowed-Tool).

 ## Credits
+- DeathMaster001 for coding.

-Credit goes to [HDBSD](https://github.com/HDBSD) for helping me understand the Lua Scripting Language.\
+- HDBSD for helping me understand the Lua scripting language.
-Credit goes to [SwareJonge](https://github.com/SwareJonge) for creating the [Dolphin Lua Core](https://github.com/SwareJonge/Dolphin-Lua-Core) emulator.
-This project wouldn't exist without it.
+- ClimbingCoder for finding the majority of the memory values.